 The National Flag of Bhutan is diagonally divided into yellow and orange fields.
 The yellow half stretches from the lower hoist to the upper fly end, and the orange half from the fly end to the lower hoist.
 White dragon flies facing away from the hoist along the dividing line.

-First National Flag of Bhutan
+First Flag of Bhutan

 His Majesty the Second King, Jigme Wangchuck initiated designing of Bhutan’s national flag in the 1940s and ordered Mayum Choying Wangmo Dorji to come up with the idea.